Dr Valentina Cipriani

 Profile

-I am a Fellow at the Queen Mary's Digital Environment Research Institute (DERI) (August 2022 - present).
+I have been a Fellow at QMUL’s Digital Environment Research Institute (DERI) since August 2022.

 Research